 - Troubleshooting the Cookies: If your cookies are too thin or flat looking, add 1-2 tablespoons of flour to the cookie dough.

-- Lemon Topping (filling): Don't combine the cornstarch and lemon mixture ingredients and then let them sit while you work on something else.
-Immediately bring them to a simmer.
-If you wait and the cornstarch sits in the water and lemon juice it will start to get gummy.
+- Lemon Filling: Immediately bring the cornstarch and lemon juice mixture to a simmer.
+If you wait and the cornstarch sits in the water and lemon juice, it will start to get gummy.

 Leave a Reply